alcmoraes/digitalforce/README.md

 <% end %>
 ```

-You see what we did it here?
-We used our brand new **isSynced** method we created for our Account model.
+You see what we've done here?
+We've used our brand new **isSynced** method from our Account model.
 If you run your server and click in "Sync now!", you'll probably get an error because you have not set the routes for **/accounts/sync**

 ``application/config/routes.db``